jarrett/ns-embed-example/README.md

 ### Compiling manually

-If for some reason you want to, you can compile a question manually:
+If for some reason you want to, you can compile a question manually.
+The results go into the `compiled` folder.
+Run:

     cd ns-embed-example
     qc -c pat/batting-average